 He was married to the daughter of Andres Valderrama, Tanya, the uncle of Aaron Hernandez.
 The car Singleton was driving when he was killed, a Nissan Maxima, was registered to Valderamma.
 The uncle’s home has been searched in connection with the case.

-Investigators spent two hours searching through the home and garage of Hernandez’s uncle, Andres Valderrama, in Bristol, Connecticut on Wednesday before leaving, reports the
+Investigators spent two hours searching through the home and garage of Hernandez’s uncle, Andres Valderrama, in Bristol, Connecticut on Wednesday before leaving, reports the New Haven Register.

 A statement from authorities confirmed the search and that it was in connection to the death of Lloyd, but did not give further details.